billoxbury/billoxbury.github.io/_posts/2023-10-27-predicting-elliptic-curve-rank.md

 <img src="/assets/img/2023-10-27/tsne.png" width="90%">

-Of all the hype that attaches to machine learning these days, perhaps the least hyped applications - but to my mind some of the most interesting - are those applications of machine learning to mathematics itself.
-In this post I want to talk about an application demonstrated in the paper [1] _'Murmurations of elliptic curves'_.
+Of all the hype that attaches to machine learning these days, among the least trumpeted applications - but to my mind some of the most interesting - are those applications of machine learning to mathematics itself.
+In this post I want to talk about an application demonstrated in the paper [1] <a href="https://doi.org/10.48550/arXiv.2204.10140" target="_blank">Murmurations of elliptic curves</a>.
+I will discuss some experiments reproducing the results of that paper.

-I will show some experiments reproducing the results of that paper.
-Spoiler for the graphic above: each dot represents an elliptic curve over ${\mathbb Q}$ coloured by the rank of the curve, its position in the plane depending only on the numbers of points on the curve modulo the first 100 prime numbers.
-I'll explain all this as we go!
+Spoiler for the graphic above: each dot represents an elliptic curve over ${\mathbb Q}$ coloured by the rank of the curve; its position in the plane depending only on the numbers of points on the curve modulo the first 100 prime numbers.
+(I'll explain all this as we go!)

 The subject requires quite a bit of background, but it's a story worth telling: it relates closely to a problem, the _Birch-Swinnerton-Dyer Conjecture_, which is one of the seven \$1,000,000 <a href="https://en.wikipedia.org/wiki/Millennium_Prize_Problems" target="_blank">Millennium Prize Problems</a> announced by the Clay Mathematics Institute in 2000.